Prince-Khatri/Pokemon_EDA/README.md

 - **Matplotlib & Seaborn** for data visualization

 ## 📂 **Project Files**
-- 📜 `Pokemon_Data_Analysis.ipynb` – Jupyter Notebook with full analysis.
+- 📜 `pokemon.ipynb` – Jupyter Notebook with full analysis.
-- 📄 `Pokemon_Analysis_Report.pdf` – Summary of findings.
+- 📄 `Comprehensive Data Analysis and Visualization of the Pokémon Dataset.pdf` – Summary of findings.
-- 📊 `pokemon.csv` – Dataset used for analysis.
+- 📊 `pokemon_data.csv` – Dataset used for analysis.

 ## 🛠 **How to Run the Project?**
 1. Clone this repository: